farisachugthai/dynamic_ipython/docs/source/_sources/magics.rst.txt

 ``%store 'widen_jupyter_cells'``

 As a heads up that's in your db.
-Figured I'd mention it as it was a great use of the magic system man!
-I'm learning more and more and I'm still not even done exploring IPython.
+Figured I'd mention it as it was a great use of the magic system.

-This interpreter is legitimately fucking unbelievable! love it.
-Might glance at some rust tonight for no reason.
-Or some JS so i can hack the internet :P

-Wow that's a helpful description of the command lol you dick.

 Here's the official help.
-I think it'd be good because you could make a really simple alias...to add more aliases.
-Erhm how about you read the help.

 In[1]: store?
 Out[1]: